-- DTC (i) notifies us that it is unwilling or unable to continue as depositary for the Global Notes or (ii) has ceased to be a Clearing Agency registered under the Exchange Act and, in either case, a successor depositary is not appointed by us within 120 days; or - we, at our option, notify the trustee in writing that we elect to cause the issuance of the notes in certificated form.
+- DTC (i) notifies us that it is unwilling or unable to continue as depositary for the Global Notes or (ii) has ceased to be a Clearing Agency registered under the Exchange Act and, in either case, a successor depositary is not appointed by us within 120 days; or - we, at our option, notify the trustee in writing that we elect to cause the issuance of the Notes in certificated form.

-In addition, beneficial interests in a Global Note may be exchanged for certificated securities upon prior written notice given to the trustee by or on behalf of DTC in accordance with the indenture governing the notes.
+In addition, beneficial interests in a Global Note may be exchanged for certificated securities upon prior written notice given to the trustee by or on behalf of DTC in accordance with the indenture governing the Notes.
 In all cases, certificated securities delivered in exchange for any Global Note or beneficial interests in Global Notes will be registered in the names, and issued in any approved denominations, requested by or on behalf of the depositary (in accordance with its customary procedures).

-CERTAIN U.S. FEDERAL INCOME TAX CONSIDERATIONS
+MATERIAL U.S. FEDERAL INCOME TAX CONSIDERATIONS

-The following is a discussion of certain U.S. federal income tax consequences of ownership and disposition of the notes.
-This discussion applies only to notes that are:
+The following is a discussion of material U.S. federal income tax consequences of ownership and disposition of the Notes.
+This discussion applies only to Notes that are:

-- purchased by those initial holders who purchase notes at the "issue price," which will equal the first price at which a substantial amount of the notes is sold for money to investors (not including bond houses, brokers or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers); and - held as capital assets.
+- purchased by initial U.S. Holders or Non-U.S. Holders (each as defined below, collectively "Holders") at the "issue price," which will equal the first price at which a substantial amount of the Notes is sold for money to investors (not including bond houses, brokers or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers); and - held as capital assets for U.S. federal income tax purposes.

-This discussion does not describe all of the tax consequences that may be relevant to holders in light of their particular circumstances or to holders subject to special rules, such as:
+This discussion does not describe all of the tax consequences that may be relevant to Holders in light of their particular circumstances or to Holders subject to special rules, such as:

-- financial institutions;

-- insurance companies;

-- dealers in securities;

-- persons holding notes as part of a hedge, "straddle" or integrated transaction;

-- U.S. Holders (as defined below) whose functional currency is not the U.S. dollar;

-- partnerships or other entities classified as partnerships for U.S. federal income tax purposes (or investors in such entities);

-- U.S. expatriates;

-- tax-exempt organizations; or

-- persons subject to the alternative minimum tax.
+- banks or other financial institutions; - insurance companies; - dealers in securities; - persons holding Notes as part of a hedge, "straddle" or integrated transaction; - U.S. Holders (as defined below) whose functional currency is not the U.S. dollar; - partnerships or other entities classified as partnerships for U.S. federal income tax purposes (or investors in such entities); - U.S. expatriates; - tax-exempt entities; - persons subject to the alternative minimum tax; - persons required for U.S. federal income tax purposes to conform the timing of income accruals with respect to the Notes to their financial statements under Section 451 of the Code; or - persons that purchase Notes in this offering and that sell their Tender Offer Notes in the Tender Offers.

-If an entity that is classified as a partnership for U.S. federal income tax purposes holds notes, the U.S. federal income tax treatment of a partner will generally depend on the status of the partner and upon the activities of the partnership.
-Partnerships holding notes and partners in such partnerships should consult their own tax advisors as to the particular U.S. federal income tax consequences of owning and disposing of the notes.
+If an entity that is classified as a partnership for U.S. federal income tax purposes holds Notes, the U.S. federal income tax treatment of a partner will generally depend on the status of the partner and upon the activities of the partnership.
+Partnerships holding Notes and partners in such partnerships should consult their own tax advisors as to the particular U.S. federal income tax consequences of owning and disposing of the Notes.